nin-jin/node-jin/README.md

 	200
 	parallel: 1189ms

 The "request" module is not provide "getSync" method, but this is some magic from $.jin.loader that wrap all modules to $.jin.fiberizer proxy.
 This proxy traps all [name]Sync methods and returns method [name] wrapped to $.jin.sync. $.jin.sync converts regular async-function to sync-function returns future-proxy that stops current fiber when result of async-task will be accessed.
-It preserves $.fs.readFileSync sync-api but use async $.fs.readFile instead.
+It preserves $.fs.readFileSync sync-api but uses async $.fs.readFile instead.

 Tree